MooersLab/pymolsnips/README.md

 It is challenging to recall the pml syntax when you are not using PyMOL everyday, which is the case for most PyMOL users.
 One solution to this problem is to use a library of code fragments, called **snippets** or **templates**, to build a script in a text editor.

+### Navigating this document

+This document has over 12,000 words.
+This long document has a large number of hyperlinks that enable rapid movement to desired sites below and the return to the menus at the top of the file.
+The hyperlinks reduce the need to scroll through the document.
+Some of the text is hidden from view and has to be toggled or unfolded to expose it.

 ### <A name="FASTLINKS">Quick links</A>

   * <a href="#gallery"> Gallery of snippets and their output </a>